GEOFF DAVIS BA MA

 Masters degree: Geoff completed a Masters by Research in Electronic Arts at Middlesex University (Cat Hill) in 2003.
 The research topic was zoomable user interfaces (ZUIs) and he has produced several zooming notes and image apps such as Notes Story Board v 2.2 via his company Story Software.

 He trained as a Huumanistic Counsellor at Guildford College 2014.

 Property and Architecture: Geoff started and ran a new eco/green house building company in the 2000s, and was a founder member of the Sustainable Development Commission 2000-2011.
 He now works as a full-range property manager.

 Fiction and multimedia: Geoff's short fiction was in the first PEN New Writers anthology edited by Peter Ackroyd, along with Ben Okri, Iain Sinclair and many others.
 The novel 'Nnn Goes Mobile' (1994) and game (by Rob Mettler) was on the UK Arts Council multimedia Hub.
 In a novella 'Death in the Bubble World' (1997) he devised a fictional cryptocurrency Easy Money Units or Emus.
 This story was in a collection with Hanif Kureishi.
 Bubble World was accompanied by an online multimedia piece by Paul Greenleaf.
 These economic and social topics are to be expanded in a new novel due in 2019.
 He wrote and worked on the 'Loot' album with Ian Burden of the Human League (1990), and has recorded many video soundtracks, and was in two 80s bands.

 Apps from Story Software: Notes Story Board

-Please contact me for more details by email at geoff davis 99 at yahoo com
+Please contact me for more details by email at geoff davis 5 at gmail com